 Offers a Distinctive Appearance

-The rich color and fluffy texture of gorilla hair mulch make it an eye-catching addition to the garden.
+The rich color and fluffy texture of gorilla hair mulch make it an eye-catching landscape material addition to the garden.
 It’s available in both natural light brownish-red and naturally dyed black varieties, so you can choose a color that either blends in with your local soil or contrasts with it, depending on your preference.

 Not everyone is a fan of this mulch’s looks, though.
 Some find the color too unnatural and conspicuous.
 Because gorilla hair mulch is so often used around office buildings and businesses, it can give a home something of a cold, commercial feel.